Hawaiian duck: Conservation actions

 Throughout the cold winters a wild refuge is a very important factor for this species.
-The Hanalei National Wildlife Refuge makes this all possible for the Anas wyvilliana to procreate when their habitat is not suitable for their survival (Todd 1996).
-The species was then for the first time introduced into O’ahu where only a scarce amount of almost 326 captive birds of the species were released into the wilderness between the years of 1958 and 1982.
+The Hanalei National Wildlife Refuge makes this all possible for the Anas wyvilliana to procreate when their habitat is not suitable for their survival.
+The species was then for the first time introduced into O'ahu where only a scarce amount of almost 326 captive birds of the species were released into the wilderness between the years of 1958 and 1982.
 Later on in 1989 only twelve of these captured birds were released into the island of maui.
-Due to these efforts to conserve and procreate, the species was finally reestablished on the “Big Island” between 1976 and 1982 (U.S. Fish and Wildlife Service 2005).
-Throughout the later years in the 1980s, “the importation of A. platyrhynchos was restricted by the state, with exceptions only for research and exhibition” (Uyehara et al. 2007).
-Other efforts have or are being done to further progress the conservation of the Anas wyvilliana such as development of, “techniques for the identification of hybrids ” (Uyehara et al. 2007).
-Which in turn will result in, “simultaneous genetic testing and morphological characterisation” (U.S. Fish and Wildlife Service 2005).
+Due to these efforts to conserve and procreate, the species was finally reestablished on the Big Island between 1976 and 1982.
+Throughout the later years in the 1980s, "the importation of A. platyrhynchos was restricted by the state, with exceptions only for research and exhibition".
+Other efforts have or are being done to further progress the conservation of the Anas wyvilliana such as development of, "techniques for the identification of hybrids".
+This will result in "simultaneous genetic testing and morphological characterisation".